 - Deuter Backpacking Packs: I have always liked Deuter's backpacks and I still use an old AirContact model that I bought about 12 years ago.
 Deuter's larger overnight packs have a good balance of features, simplicity, and light weight, and these packs feel very comfortable on the back.
 My current overnight pack of choice is the simple and very lightweight ACT Zero 50 + 15 although it has less compartments than the comparable Aircontact Lite packs.

 - Marmot Sleeping Bags: There are many good sleeping bags to choose from, but I did learn the hard way many years ago how miserable it is to use a cheap summer bag when temperatures dip below freezing.
 While winter down bags like the Marmot Helium are on expensive side, they are great investments if you backpack often and want the versitility of being able to sleep out in all seasons.
 I've spent several nights out in 0-degree (F) weather, staying snug as a bug in my Marmot bag.
-Down bags are also extremely light and can be stuffed into very small compression bags like the Sea to Summit eVent Compression Dry Sack (10 liter, size=S).
+Down bags are also extremely light and can be stuffed into very small compression bags like the Sea to Summit eVac Compression Dry Bag.
+(13L is good for a lightweight sleeping bag.)

 - Sea to Summit UltraLight Insulated Sleeping Pad: Sleeping pads are admittedly a very personalized choice.
 Since I like going lightweight, the Sea to Summit pad is one of the lightest and most compact pads available and it is adequately comfortable without making the loud squeeking noises that the Therm-a-Rest NeoAir XLites do.